2025 Taiwanese mass electoral recall campaigns

 On July 26, recall votes were held for 24 members of the Legislative Yuan and the mayor of Hsinchu City.
 All recall attempts failed, with a majority of voters rejecting them in each case.
-On August 23, alongside the referendum on the reactivation of the Maanshan Nuclear Power Plant (核三), seven additional recall proposals for legislators are scheduled to be voted on, while all of these attempts were also being rejected.
+On August 23, alongside the referendum on the reactivation of the Maanshan Nuclear Power Plant (核三), seven additional recall proposals for legislators were also scheduled, all of which also were unsuccessful.